rectalogic/spatia/.github/README.md

 # Spatia - 3D Video Chat

-Spatia is a fork of the [twilio sample](https://github.com/twilio/twilio-video-app-react) video chat application that renders participants video into a 3D world with spatial audio.
+Spatia is a fork of the [twilio sample](https://github.com/twilio/twilio-video-app-react) video chat application that renders participants video into a 3D world with positional audio.
 It is designed for cocktail party/house party style meetings where groups of participants can naturally congregate together in small groups.
-Audio is be audible to nearby participants, and less audible to participants further away.
+Audio is audible to nearby participants, and less audible to participants further away.

 ![Spatia screenshot](images/screenshot.png)